Six Money Trends for 2026 to Supercharge Your Income

 Trend 6: The 15 Habits of Smart Shoppers for Maximum Savings

-• Habit 3: Choose store brands to save 20-30% on groceries.
+• Habit 3: Opt for generic brands to save 20-30% on groceries.

 • Habit 4: Set shopping limits and stick to a budget.